csm-actions/docs/README.md

 ## Secret Management

-You must manage secrets securely.
+You must manage secrets used in server workflows securely.
 Otherwise, this model has no meaning.

-For instance, you must not share secrets using GitHub Organizations Secrets widely.
+For instance, you must not share them using GitHub Organizations Secrets widely.

-There are several ways to manage secrets:
+There are several ways to manage them securely:

 - [Use GitHub Environment Secret](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-deployments/managing-environments-for-deployment#deployment-protection-rules)
   - Restrict the branch